Atomotti/ciscoSDS-Python/README.md

 # ciscoSDS-Python
- Cisco UCSM Configuration for Scale-Out Object Storage based on Python
+ Cisco UCSM Configuration for Scale-Out Object Storage based on Python.
+Prerequistes for the script is

 ## ucsm.json
 Environment file for most configurations in UCS Manager